ChuzaWick420/FYP_AI_Based_Puzzle_Game/docs/comparisons_with_standard/considerations.md

 #### Requirements specification languages
 One way to avoid the ambiguity inherent in natural language is to write the SRS in a particular requirements specification language.
 Its language processors automatically detect many lexical, syntactic, and semantic errors.

+#### Representation tools
+In general, requirements methods and languages and the tools that support them fall into three general categories

+##### Object
+Object-oriented approaches organize the requirements in terms of real-world objects, their attributes, and the services performed by those objects.

+##### Process
+Process-based approaches organize the requirements into hierarchies of functions that communicate via dataflows.

+##### Behavioral
+Behavioral approaches describe external behavior of the system in terms of some abstract notion (such as predicate calculus), mathematical functions, or state machines.

+When using any of these approaches it is best to retain the natural language descriptions.
+That way, customers unfamiliar with the notations can still understand the SRS.

 ### Complete
 ### Consistent